Kineman, J. 1997. Theory of Autevolution

 information and definition of purpose may be a determining force

-in nature as in our human practice
+for evolutionary pathways, in nature as in our human practice

 of scientific discovery (which then may also be thought of as